enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/concepts/mana.md

 ;;;;;

-Any amount of Mana that is lesser than one kiloGandalf, or kG is generally considered negligible.
+Any amount of Mana that is lesser than one G is generally considered negligible.

 Draw rate, or any change in Mana, is measured in Merlins, or M.